LLNL/shroud/docs/appendix-A.rst

 The C function can be called directly by the Fortran interface using the ``bind(C)`` keyword.

-Calls C via the interface:
+Fortran calls C via the following interface:

 .. literalinclude:: ../regression/reference/clibrary/wrapfclibrary.f
    :language: fortran
    :start-after: start pass_by_value
    :end-before: end pass_by_value
-   :dedent: 8
+   :dedent: 4

 Fortran usage: